stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 1. Click the **Networking & Security** tab, then click on **Segments** to show all of the existing network segments.
 2. Click on **Add Segments** to create a new network segment.
 3. Enter **Demo-Net** for the Name of the new network segment.
 4. For the Gateway/Prefifix Length enter 10.10.xx.1/24 (xx depicts your student number).
-This represents the default gateway of the network and the prefix length of the network.
+This represents the default gateway. of the network and the prefix length of the network.
 For more details on IP addressing see below.
 5. For **DHCP**, click the down arrow and select Enabled to enable DHCP on the network.
 6. Enter **10.10.xx.10-10.10.xx.200** for the **DHCP IP Range**.
 This is the range of IP addresses the DHCP server will grant to workloads attached to the network.